jeffpar/pcjs.v1/disks/pcx86/fixed/20mb/README.md

 * [PC-DOS 3.20 with Windows 3.00 for EGA](/disks/pcx86/fixed/20mb/PCDOS320-WIN300-EGA.json)
 * [PC-DOS 3.30 with Windows 3.10 for VGA](/disks/pcx86/fixed/20mb/PCDOS330-WIN310-VGA.json)
 * [COMPAQ MS-DOS 3.10 with Windows/386 2.01 for VGA](/disks/pcx86/fixed/20mb/COMPAQ310-WIN386201-VGA.json)

+Note that in order to use an unformatted fixed disk with DOS, it must first be partitioned using `FDISK` and then formatted using `FORMAT`.